JCog/goombotio/README.md

 Deletes the given quote.
 If there are quotes with higher numbers than this one, each one has its value decremented by one.

+#### Undo/Redo

+`!undoquote` and `!redoquote`

+This works exactly how you'd expect.
+If you add, edit, or delete a quote, `!undoquote` will undo that action so that everything will be exactly like it was before that action. `!redoquote` will redo anything that has been undone.
+Up to 10 actions are kept in memory to be undone/redone.